nus-cs2113-AY2021S2/ip/README.md

 #### to search for all tasks in the list and find the task that contains the user's input keyword.
 Format: find [keyword].
 ### **bye**
 #### to end the program
+### to take note:
+#### 1.the file is loaded automatically everytime the user runs the program
+#### 2.the tasks added throughout the run of the program will be stored into the file
+#### 3.after the user inputs "bye", the file is automatically cleared to a blank text file, and the user needs to rerun the program
+#### 4.feel free to explore all functions of Duke!